-The Town will not be held responsible for your personal injury or property damage claim unless you can provide evidence that a negligent act or omission of the Town.
+The Town of Fort Erie will not be held responsible for your personal injury or property damage claim unless you can provide evidence that it was caused by a negligent act or omission of the Town.
 Like most Canadian municipalities, the Town of Fort Erie only compensates claims for personal injury or property damage when it is legally liable for the damage sustained.
-This approach helps to reduce costs for the taxpaying public – who ultimately bear the cost of these claims.
+This approach helps to reduce costs for the taxpaying public who ultimately bear the cost of these claims.
 The Town also seeks recovery of damages and costs from other parties that may be responsible for personal injury or property damage, including damage to Town property such as streetlights and fire hydrants.

-The personal information on this form is collected under the authority of the Municipal Act.
-The information is used solely for the purpose of processing the Personal Injury/Property Damage Claim and will be supplied to the Town of Fort Erie’s Insurance Adjuster.
-Also, if the alleged damages might have occurred as the result of work being performed by a contractor on behalf of the Town or a public utility, this information will be shared with the relevant contractor who may forward to their insurance provider.
-Questions about this collection of information can be made to the Record’s Coordinator at 905-871-1600 ext.
+The personal information on this form is collected under the authority of the Municipal Act, 2001.
+The information is used solely for the purpose of processing the Personal Injury/Property Damage Claim and will be supplied to the Town of Fort Erie’s insurance adjuster and its insurer.
+If the alleged damages may have occurred as the result of work being done by a contractor on behalf of the Town or a public utility, this information will be shared with the contractor, which may disclose it to its insurance adjuster and/or its insurer.
+Questions about this collection of information can be made to the Town’s Records Coordinator at 905-871-1600 ext.
 2214

-Note: Payment for claim is contingent upon the Town being found liable.
+Note: Payment of any claim is contingent upon the Town being found liable.
 Fraudulent claims cost all taxpayers.
-The Town will prosecute all fraudulent claims to the full extent of the law.
+The Town will prosecute all fraudulent claims to the fullest extent of the law.